botshelomokoka/anya-core/ROADMAP.md

 - Implemented initial Watchtowers for Lightning Network
 - Developed basic CoinJoin functionality for enhanced privacy
 - Expanded AI-driven market analysis capabilities
+- Added GoRules integration and new API for transaction processing
+- Improved CI workflow for Rust and Python integration
+- Added Docker support for development and deployment

 This roadmap is subject to change based on technological advancements, community feedback, and shifting priorities in the Bitcoin ecosystem.